kalinsky-dev/JS-BACKEND-CRYPTO-TRADE-MPA/README.md

 - `npm start`

 That's it!
-You can now start Cubicle Application on your local machine at http://localhost:3000/.
+You can now start CRYPTO-TRADE Application on your local machine at http://localhost:3000/.